B.S. Georgetown University

 As an AUSA, Shea received numerous national awards, including a U.S. Department of Justice Commendation (Environmental Division) in 2003, a U.S. Department of Justice Director's Award in 2002 and 2000, and a U.S. Chief Postal Inspector's Special Award in 2000.
 In June 2007, Shea received the Minnesota State Bar Association Professional Excellence Award for outstanding efforts to advance the legal profession and the administration of justice.

 Shea began his legal career through service in the armed forces.
-After graduating summa cum laude with a Bachelor of Science in Foreign Service from Georgetown University in 1978, and cum laude with a Juris Doctorate from Harvard Law School in 1981, Shea served for four years, active duty, with the United States Army.
+After graduating summa cum laude with a Bachelor of Science in Foreign Service from Georgetown University in 1978, and cum laude with a juris doctor from Harvard Law School in 1981, Shea served for four years, active duty, with the United States Army.
 He worked as an Assistant to the General Counsel in the U.S. Department of the Army at the Pentagon from 1981-1985.
 He was awarded the Army's Meritorious Service Medal in 1985.
 After leaving active duty, Shea continued to serve as an Army Reserve Officer in the Judge Advocate General Corps from 1985-1992.

 Prior to rejoining the Justice Department in 1994, Shea was a shareholder with Leonard, Street and Deinard in Minneapolis for two years.
 Shea also served as Special Assistant U.S. Attorney in Washington D.C. in 1985.